My Youth Romantic Comedy Is Wrong, as I Expected: Main characters

-Yui is a cheerful and sociable classmate of Hachiman who first approaches the Service Club for help baking cookies.
+A cheerful and sociable classmate of Hachiman who first approaches the Service Club for help baking cookies.
 Unlike her more cynical peers, she struggles with self-expression, fearing rejection, and admires Yukino and Hachiman for their honesty.
 Initially believing talent is innate, she later adopts Yukino's perspective through their friendship.
 Though part of Hayato's social circle, she often defers to Yumiko.
 She develops feelings for Hachiman after he saves her dog, but upon realizing his affection for Yukino, she suppresses her emotions and supports their relationship.
 Despite confessing and being rejected, her unresolved feelings persist, acknowledged by Iroha and Komachi even as Hachiman and Yukino grow closer.